Poems, Short Stories

 I listened so closely

-I could hear the wind change its mind.
+I heard the wind change directions.

 The year my body spoke